Introduction

 Mix Until Homogeneous

-Continue mixing until the concrete is smooth and free of lumps.
-If using a concrete mixer, let it run until the mix reaches a uniform consistency.
+Continue mixing until the concrete is smooth and free from lumps.
+If using a concrete mixer, allow it to run until the mixture achieves a uniform consistency.

 Pouring the Concrete

-Once the concrete is mixed, it’s time to pour it into the prepared forms.
-This step requires precision to ensure a smooth and even finish.
+Once your concrete is mixed, it’s time to pour it into the prepared forms.
+This step demands precision to achieve a smooth and even finish.

 -